Warp drive: Star Trek

 Warp drive is one of the fundamental features of the Star Trek franchise and one of the best-known examples of space warp (warp drive) in fiction.
 In the first pilot episode of Star Trek: The Original Series, "The Cage", it is referred to as a "hyperdrive", with Captain Pike stating the speed to reach planet Talos IV as "time warp, factor 7".
-The warp drive in Star Trek is one of the most detailed fictional technologies there is.
+The warp drive in Star Trek is one of the most detailed fictional technologies.
 Compared to the hyperspace drives of other fictional universes, it differs in that a spaceship does not leave the normal space-time continuum and instead the space-time itself is distorted, as is made possible in the general theory of relativity.

 The basic functional principle of the warp drive in Star Trek is the same for all spaceships.
 A strong energy source, usually a so-called warp core or sometimes called intermix chamber, generates a high-energy plasma.
 This plasma is transported to the so-called warp field generators via lines that are reminiscent of pipes.
 These generators are basically coils in warp nacelles protruding from the spaceship.
 These generate a subspace field, the so-called warp field or a warp bubble, which distort space-time and propels the bubble and spaceship in the bubble forward.

 The warp core can be designed in various forms.
-Humans and most of the other fictional races use a moderated reaction of antideuterium and deuterium with so called Dilithium.
-The Romulans, for example, use artificial micro-black holes called quantum singularity.
+Humans and most of the other fictional races use a moderated reaction of antimatter and matter.
+The energy produced passes through a matrix, which is made of a fictional chemical element, called dilithium.
+Other species are shown to use different methods for faster-than-light propulsion.
+The Romulans, for example, use artificial micro-black holes called quantum singularities.